Igel18/BerlussimoSetup/README.md

 #### execute script
 bash setup.sh

--> you will be asked to set and a password for sql: typ 'berlussimo' to have no changes
+-> you will be asked 2 times to set and a password for sql: typ 'berlussimo' to have no changes "install and setup database berlussimo with user root and password berlussimo"

--> you will be asked for the sql password 4 more times. allways type 'berlussimo'
+-> you will be asked 4 times for the sql password. allways type 'berlussimo' "setup database query for berlussimo"

 -> you will be asked for really want to do this command (yes/no) type 'yes'